kraina-ai/srai/README.md

 ## License

-This library is licensed under the [Apache Licence 2.0](https://github.com/srai-lab/srai/blob/main/LICENSE.md).
+This library is licensed under the [Apache License 2.0](https://github.com/srai-lab/srai/blob/main/LICENSE.md).

 The free [OpenStreetMap](https://www.openstreetmap.org/) data, which is used for the development of SRAI, is licensed under the [Open Data Commons Open Database License](https://opendatacommons.org/licenses/odbl/) (ODbL) by the [OpenStreetMap Foundation](https://osmfoundation.org/) (OSMF).